-SOUND

-An oscillation in pressure, particle displacement, particle velocity or other physical parameter, in a medium with internal forces that causes compression and rarefaction of that medium.
-The description of sound may include any characteristic of the sound being described.
+SOUND - An oscillation in pressure, particle displacement, particle velocity or other physical parameter, in a medium with internal forces that cause compression and rarefaction of that medium.
+The description of sound may include any characteristic of such sound, including duration, intensity and frequency.